baburerdem/Api-TRACE/README.md

 A computer vision algorithm to analyze videos of electric shock avoidance assay on honey bees and a data processing code to visualize the results.

-First, run the Python code (Shocked Bee Detector for Electric Shock Avoidance Assay) to create shock event data and a tracking video from the experiment video, then run the R code (Learning Curve Plotter from Bee Tracker Output) to visualize the shock event data and create an Excel file for further statistical analysis.
+First, run the Python code (Shocked Bee Detector for Electric Shock Avoidance Assay) to create shock event data and a tracking video from the experiment video, then run the R code (Learning Curve Plotter from Bee Tracker Output) to visualize the shock event data and create a tab delimited .txt file for further statistical analysis.

 ---
 Title: Shocked Bee Detector for Electric Shock Avoidance Assay